I’m not sure where I found the idea of Morning Pages, I believe it was on Instagram somewhere, and I was instantly drawn to such a simple idea:

 But first, today.
 Today is my birthday.
 I turned 42.

 As a cancer survivor, I find myself quite surprised to be this old.
-Because my cancer was later stage, I have a high chance of recurrence, but thankfully that statistic comes down with each year.
+Because my cancer was a later stage, I have a high chance of recurrence, but thankfully that statistic comes down with each year.

 I am 7 years out, and I feel my heart could burst when I think about what a gift it is to have yet another birthday.